inkVerb/VIP/501-shell/Lesson-10.md

 ```

 1. Hover over a media item and click "edit"
-2. Change something: Title, Alt, or click the file name to change that
+2. Change something: Title, Alt, Delete, or click the file name to change that
 3. Watch for messages
   - If changing the file name, it will become orange and change to the new name in the media `<table>`
   - If changing other information, the media type will become orange in the media `<table>`